 Davies D, Jindal-Snape D, Collier C, et al. (2013) Creative learning environments in education: A systematic literature review.
 Thinking Skills and Creativity 8: 80-91.

 Ericcson A (2016) Peak: Secrets from the New Science of Expertise.
 New York: Houghton Mifflin Harcourt.

-Gajda A, Karwowski M and Beghetto RA (2016) Creativity and academic achievement: A A quantitative study design used to systematically assess the results of multiple studies in order to draw conclusions about that body of research.
+Gajda A, Karwowski M and Beghetto RA (2016) Creativity and academic achievement: A meta-analysis.
 Journal of Educational Psychology: 269-299.

 Higgins S, Hall E, Baumfield V, et al. (2005) A meta-analysis of the impact of the implementation of thinking skills approaches on pupils.
 London: Eppi-Centre, University of London.

 Kaufman J and Beghetto R (2009) Beyond big and little: The four C model of creativity.
 Review of General Psychology 13: 1-12.